momu451/omermustafa/README.md

 Phone and address are intentionally omitted.
 Contact is via the form only.

 ## Contact form
-This site uses Formspree to gate CV access.
+This site uses Formspree for contact requests.
 Update the endpoint in `index.html` if needed.

 ## Media credits
 Images are sourced from Unsplash.
 Icons are from Tabler Icons (MIT).